LambdaHack/LambdaHack/README.md

 ![gameplay screenshot](GameDefinition/screenshot.png?raw=true)

-The engine and the example game are bundled together in a single [Hackage] [3] package.
-You are welcome to create your own games by modifying the sample game and the engine code, but please consider eventually splitting your changes into a separate Hackage package that depends on the upstream library, to help us exchange ideas and share improvements to the common code.
+The engine and the example game are bundled together in a single [Hackage] [3] package released under the permissive `BSD3` license.
+You are welcome to create your own games by forking and modifying the single package, but please consider eventually splitting your changes into a separate content-only package that depends on the upstream engine library.
+This will help us exchange ideas and share improvements to the common codebase.
+Alternatively, you can already start the development in separation by cloning and rewriting [Allure of the Stars] [10] or any other pure game content package and mix and merge with the example LambdaHack game rules at will.
+Note that the LambdaHack sample game derives from the [Hack/Nethack visual and narrative tradition] [9], while Allure of the Stars uses the more free form Moria/Angband style (it also uses the `AGPL` license, and `BSD3 + AGPL = AGPL`, so make sure you want to liberate your code and content to such an extent).

 Games known to use the LambdaHack library: